kishoretvk/jsonAI/README.md

 ## Probabilistic Generation

-`jsonAI` includes features for probabilistic structured generation, allowing you to extract probability distributions or weighted means for certain types.
+`jsonAI` includes advanced features for probabilistic structured generation, allowing you to extract probability distributions or weighted means for certain types.

 ### Supported Probabilistic Types:

--   `p_enum`: Returns a list of possible values and their probabilities for an enumeration.
+-   `p_enum`: Returns a list of possible values and their probabilities for an enumeration
--   `p_integer`: Returns the probabilistic weighted mean for an integer range.
+-   `p_integer`: Returns the probabilistic weighted mean for an integer range

 ### Example: